premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-35. Which pattern is useful when one has to pass data with multiple attributes in one shot from client to server?
+35. Which pattern is useful when one has to pass data with multiple attributes in one shot from client to server?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)